Try one or more of these fun activities to do at the park with your family!

-Sometimes it's just a short walk to our neighborhood park to visit the ducks or play at the playground.
-Other times, we'll head out and spend a day exploring trails or finding a new park to enjoy.
+Sometimes it's just a short walk at our neighborhood park to visit the ducks or play at the playground.
+Other times, we'll head out and spend a day exploring trails or hiking at one of the state or national parks.

-1. Fly a Kite
+1. Go Fly a Kite

-Running through a large open area trying to launch your kite into the wind is something everyone should try at least once.
+Running through a large open area trying to launch your kite into the wind is something everyone should try at least once in their life.

-2. Explore the Playground
+2. Explore a New Playground

-What's more fun than finding a new playground to play on?
-Having Mom or Dad join you while you play :) Don't let the kids have all the fun!
-Take along this playground scavenger hunt to see what you'll discover.
+Maybe having Mom or Dad join you while you play :) Don't let your kids have all the fun!
+Take along this playground scavenger hunt to see what new equipment you can discover.

 3. Have a Picnic

-Just grab a blanket and take lunch to the park one afternoon and the kids will talk about it for weeks.
+Just grab a blanket (we love taking this foldable waterproof picnic blanket with us!) and take lunch to the park one afternoon -- your kids will talk about it for weeks.

 4. Hike a Trail

 Get out and explore some unknown path or one of the marked trails - be adventurous!
-Try one of these 7 fun nature walks for kids.

 5. Play a Game